gutiluis/techdegree_project_3/README.md

 - Reveals all occurrences of a correctly guessed letter.
 - Limits the number of incorrect guesses to 5.
 - Console/terminal-based gameplay.

 ---

-## How to Play

-1. Inside the branch enter: python3 app.py
-2. A random phrase will be selected and displayed with underscores for each letter.
-3. Guess letters one at a time.
-4. Correct guesses reveal the letter in the phrase.
-5. Incorrect guesses increase the "missed" counter.
-6. The game ends when:
-   - All letters are guessed correctly → **You win!**
-   - Five incorrect guesses are made → **You lose!**

----